Risk Assessments and Safer Handling

 Pupil risk assessments and care plans

-Risk assessments for pupils weighing 16kg and above who have a physical disability or special needs that require a risk assessment and care plan.
+Risk assessments are carried out for pupils weighing 16kg and above who have a physical disability or special needs that require a risk assessment and care plan.

-In liaison with the SENCO this assessment incorporates an access assessment of the school building.
+In liaison with the SENCO the risk assessment incorporates an access assessment of the school building.
 Generic access assessments can be carried out as appropriate.
-Advice on equipment for safe handling and transfer is provided.
+Advice on specialist equipment for safe handling and transfer is provided.
 This can include functional planning for the installation of hoists, changing beds and hygiene-room equipment.
-Pupils can be assessed for a suitable transfer slings.
+When required pupils can be assessed for a suitable transfer slings.
 A detailed report and care plan is compiled.
 This covers all aspects of safe moving and handling with clear staff guidelines.

 If you require Safer Handling Risk Assessments or training please contact Julie Noble either by email, telephone or at the address shown below.
 Alternatively fill in the Referral Form (see below) and return it with as much detail as possible please.